Betting Against The Public – Sports Betting Strategy

 Sports Bettors Known as Sharps

 While the lion’s share of sports bettors are certainly losers, there’s a small but highly significant set of sports bettors known as sharps.
 Sharp bettors are experienced, high limit bettors who eagerly look for soft lines and are happy to pounce on bad numbers.
 If the sportsbooks post lines from the start that are intended to produce equal action based on the public opinion, they will likely feel the wrath of the sharps.
 Sharp bettors hit markets as soon as they open to look for inefficiencies.
-They also bet considerably more money than the average square or public bettor.
+They also bet considerably more money than the average bettor.

 This creates a problem for the sportsbooks if they post a line that isn’t accurate or one that is catering to the public’s opinion.
 Sharp bettors will pound the weak side and they will be forced to move the line.
 This can create a scenario where sharp bettors have gotten a lot of money down on the line before it moves.
 This action is often lopsided and while the bookies will move the line to induce action on the other side, they will have considerable action from sharps at the original line.